← Back to Knowledge

 Battery Entry Status — Distributed Across Composite, Not Just Primary

-Looking at awarded volume data by power source type (October 2025 to April 2026 preliminary values), battery awarded volumes are distributed in roughly equal amounts between Primary Reserve and the Composite product.
+Looking at awarded volume data by power source type (April–June 2026 preliminary values), battery awarded volumes are distributed in roughly equal amounts between Primary Reserve (Online) and the Composite product.

-Looking at the distribution based on battery awarded volume, Composite (37.7%) and Primary Online (37.1%) are nearly tied at the top, followed by Primary Offline (17.8%) in third place.
-Secondary 1 and below total only 7.4%.
-While Primary Offline unit prices are 2-3 times higher than Online, only small batteries without TSO communication lines can enter Offline, and the majority of currently operating batteries are large-scale projects of 10 MW or more, institutionally limited to Online.
-This allocation ratio reflects institutional assignment based on equipment capacity, not battery operator "preference."
+Looking at the distribution based on battery awarded volume, Composite (36.0%) and Primary Online (35.5%) are nearly tied at the top, followed by Primary Offline (21.0%) in third place.
+Secondary 1 and below total only 7.6%.
+While Primary Offline unit prices are over twice Online levels, only small batteries of 1 MW to under 10 MW can participate in Offline; most operating batteries are large 10 MW-plus projects, institutionally limited to Online.
+This distribution reflects not operator "preference" but an institutional sorting based on installed capacity.

-The battery share in Primary Online is 19.7%, but reaches 97.8% in Primary Offline.
-Looking at monthly trends, the battery share in Primary Online expanded from 14.3% to 22.5% over six months, maintaining that level even after the system change (March 13, 2026).
+The battery share in Primary Online is 24.5%, but reaches 98.9% in Primary Offline.
+Looking at monthly trends, the battery share in Primary Online expanded from 14.3% in autumn 2025 and has held at 20–28% even after the shift to day-ahead trading (March 13, 2026 trade date / March 14 delivery date).

-Notably, even with battery share exceeding 20%, Primary Online shortage rates remain at 88.8% and Offline at 96.6%.
-The room for additional battery entry remains significant.
+Notably, even after battery share reached 20–30% and shortage rates fell sharply, Primary Online shortage rates stand at 28.3% and Offline at 67.9%.
+The room for entry is shrinking, but—especially for Offline—remains significant.

-Source: EPRX Trading Results (Preliminary Values) by Power Source Type, October 2025 to April 2026
+Source: EPRX Trading Results (Preliminary Values) by Power Source Type, April–June 2026

 Cross-Area Interchange (Interconnector) Utilization